Pyr-000/YetAnotherStableDiffusion/README.md

 #
 # Usage & Features
 - Features include text-to-image, image-to-image (including cycling), and options for precision/devices to control generation speed and memory usage.
+StableDiffusion is supported for both version 1.x and version 2.x, including custom models.
+  - Advanced prompt manipulation options including mixing, concatenation, custom in-prompt weights and (per-token) CLIP-skip settings are available.
   - Additional memory optimisation options include (automatic) sequential batching, attention slicing and CPU offloading (see: [Optimisation settings](#device-performace-and-optimization-settings))
 - Animating prompt interpolations is possible for both image-to-image cycling and text-to-image (`-cfi`, see: [Additional Flags](#additional-flags)).
 - `prompts`, `seeds`, and other relevant arguments will be stored in PNG metadata by default.